toastmod/DashDevEnv/README.md

 Dash OS Development Environment for Ubuntu users

 # How do I use this?
-Download these files as a zip, unpack wherever you want, make sure qemu is install, and finally run the startvm-nographic.sh script.
+Download these files as a zip, unpack wherever you want, make sure qemu is installed, and finally run the startvm-nographic.sh script.
 If you want to back up the current vm image, just run the savebackup.sh script.

 # Making a new chroot